hmsiccbl/screensaver1/core/local_libs/readme.txt

-These libraries need to be installed in the local repository in order for the build/runtime to work.
-Run these commands from this directory.
+These libraries in this directory are required by the Screensaver project, but are not available via any Maven remote repositories and so need to be installed in the local repository in order for the Maven build to work.

-mvn install:install-file -Dfile=eCommonsAuth.jar -DgroupId=edu.harvard.med -DartifactId=eCommonsAuth -Dversion=5552 -Dpackaging=jar -DgeneratePom=true

-mvn install:install-file -Dfile=annotations.jar -DgroupId=util.findbugs -DartifactId=annotations -Dversion=3480 -Dpackaging=jar -DgeneratePom=true

-mvn install:install-file -Dfile=joda-time-hibernate-1.2.recompiled.jar -DgroupId=joda-time -DartifactId=joda-time-hibernate-recompiled -Dversion=1.2 -Dpackaging=jar -DgeneratePom=true

-mvn install:install-file -Dfile=tomahawk-sandbox-1.1.7-SNAPSHOT.jar -DgroupId=org.apache.myfaces.tomahawk -DartifactId=tomahawk-sandbox -Dversion=1.1.7 -Dpackaging=jar -DgeneratePom=true

-mvn install:install-file -Dfile=tomahawk-facelets-taglib.jar -DgroupId=tomahawk -DartifactId=tomahawk-facelets-taglib -Dversion=0.1 -Dpackaging=jar -DgeneratePom=true
+To install into your local Maven repository, run:

+ ../src/main/scripts/dev/maven-install-local-libs.sh